 3. Do not restrict yourself to the Sudasari area.
 Explore the surrounding villages and fields.
 There is an amazing variety of wildlife to be found there.

-The next four days were spent exploring the dessert.
+Four days were spent exploring the Desert National Park.
 Zansar would pick us up in the morning and we would crisscross the landscape the entire day scouting for any movement.

-Vultures were always seen soaring high reminding us of the hostile and extreme landscape we were in.
+Vultures were always seen soaring high above reminding us of the hostile and extreme landscape we were in.

 It hadn’t rained this year and livestock was dying out of starvation; and this was attracting a lot of vultures.
 During our trip, we ended up spotting six vulture species.

-Closer to the waterholes and village ponds, larks and wheatears were abundant.
-We managed to spot five different lark and wheatear species each.
-We also caught a Eurasian Sparrowhawk bathing in one of the waterholes.
+Closer to the waterholes and village ponds, larks and wheatears were abundant and we managed to spot five different lark and wheatear species; and also caught a Eurasian Sparrowhawk bathing in one of the waterholes.

 And then, there were these graceful Great Indian Bustards that we saw almost every day.
 We were also fortunate enough to spot a Macqueen’s Bustard in the Sudasari grassland area.

 Apart from the abundant birdlife, foxes were very common and were often seen close to the karir trees relishing on berries.